-Finally, there are states where national law permits the compulsory retirement of employees, whether in the public or private sector, because they have reached a certain age: Finland (68), Italy (66 - being phased in), Luxembourg (68), Romania (63-65), Sweden (67), Croatia (65), the FYR of Macedonia (62-64) and Norway (public sector - 70).
-In Ireland, an employee may be dismissed after he or she has reached the 'normal retiring age' for that position.
-In Bulgaria the Labour Code was amended in 2012, and the right of employers to dismiss employees solely on the ground of age when they reached the applicable pensionable age was abolished.
-In 2011, the CJEU examined the compatibility with the Employment Equality Directive of a collective agreement providing for the automatic termination of employment contracts at retirement age in the case of Prigge and Others v Deutsche Lufthansa.128 The Court found the relevant provision of the collective agreement to constitute direct discrimination on grounds of age, and that the measure could not be justified under the exception provided in Article 2(5) of the Directive regarding public security.
+Finally, there are states where national law permits the compulsory retirement of employees, whether in the public or private sector, because they have reached a certain age: Finland (68), Italy (70), Malta (65 - being phased in), the Netherlands (67 - being phased in), Romania (63-65),142 Sweden (67), Croatia (65), and the former Yugoslav Republic of Macedonia (62-64).143 In Ireland, an employee may be dismissed after he or she has reached the 'normal retiring age' for that position.
+In Bulgaria the Labour Code was amended in 2012, and the right of employers to dismiss employees solely on the ground of age when they reached the applicable pensionable age was abolished.144 In 2011, the CJEU examined the compatibility with the Employment Equality Directive of a collective agreement providing for the automatic termination of employment contracts at retirement age in the case of Prigge and Others v Deutsche Lufthansa.
+145 The Court found the relevant provision of the collective agreement to constitute direct discrimination on grounds of age, and that the measure could not be justified under the exception provided in Article 2(5) of the Directive regarding public security.
 The Court also determined that possessing physical capabilities as an airline pilot can fall within the meaning of Article 4(1) of the Directive on genuine and determining occupational requirements, and that such capabilities may diminish with age.
-However, although the objective relating to airline safety therefore was legitimate within the meaning of Article 4(1), the social partners had imposed a disproportionate requirement as both national and international legislation authorised pilots to carry out their professional activities until the age of 65, under certain conditions, while the collective agreement at hand provided for the automatic retirement of airline pilots at the age of 60.
-Finally, the Court proceeded to the justification test under Article 6 of Directive 2000/78/EC and ruled that air traffic safety did not constitute a legitimate aim related to employment policy, labour market and vocational training.
+However, although the objective relating to airline safety therefore was legitimate within the meaning of Article 4(1), the social partners had imposed a disproportionate requirement as both national and international legislation authorised pilots to carry out their professional activities until the age of 65, under certain conditions, while the collective agreement at hand provided for the automatic retirement of airline pilots at the age of